Economic Growth, Cycles and Policy

 Intuition: the stochastic component induce business cycles.

-is then a measure fo the efficiency of labor over time and relative to capital.
-It's a catch-all variable that includes levels of health, skill, education and technological knoweldge.
+is then a measure for the efficiency of labor over time and relative to capital.
+It's a catch-all variable that includes levels of health, skill, education and technological knowledge.

 Welfare Theorem

-Under technical assumptions - (i) local non-satiation of preferences, (ii) compete markets with no frictions and no externalities, (iii) price taking behaviors - any allocation that forms a competitive equilibrium is Pareto-efficient.
+Under technical assumptions - (i) local non-satiation of preferences, (ii) competitive markets with no frictions and no externalities, (iii) price-taking behaviors - any allocation that forms a competitive equilibrium is Pareto-efficient.

 However, the RBC model received several critiques:

-• there's no broad evidence that strong technology shocs always affect the economy
+• there's no broad evidence that strong technology shocks always affect the economy

-• there's no adeguate explanation of lasting recessions
+• there's no adequate explanation of lasting recessions

-• in typical RBC models, employment fluctuactions comesfrom the household'ìs intertemporal substitution of labor, empirical studies, in reality, show little evidence about that.
+• in typical RBC models, employment fluctuations come from the household's intertemporal substitution of labor; empirical studies, in reality, show little evidence for that.

 • RBC models do not consider monetary shocks, but only technology shocks.

-• the assumption of a unique representative agent is not accurate, small heterogenity in utilities can have a strong influence on the model.
+• the assumption of a unique representative agent is not accurate, small heterogeneity in utilities can have a strong influence on the model.

 Monetarism